AIEthiopia/AiEConf/README.md

-# AiEC
-Official website for the AI in Ethiopia Initiative
+## Official Website for the AI in Ethiopia Conference